pieter2501/NetworkNarcotic/README.md

 > **switch:**

     Opens a switch cluster.
 This is always done inside a connection variable.
+This variable cannot be combined with an internet variable in the same connection.